deltachat/provider-db/_providers/hotmail.md

 > Detected to be not working any more, for details please check this [issue](https://github.com/deltachat/deltachat-core/issues/561)

 ## Comments
+- **Outlook isn't compliant with the industry standarts for email in header handling and is therefore incompatible with DeltaChat.**
 - Owned by Microsoft

 ## Preparations